The Best Nike Shoes for Pickleball

 - Traction: For better grip on the court, find shoes with rubber outsoles and a tread pattern designed for multi-directional movement.

 - Breathable Upper: Your feet may start to sweat as a game heats up.
-Choose a pair of shoes that are well-ventilated and designed to quickly dry.
+Choose a pair of shoes that are well-ventilated and designed to dry quickly.
 Pair breathable footwear with Nike Dri-FIT socks to wick sweat away from the skin and help avoid smelly feet.

 Best Nike Court Shoes for Pickleball